fakhrirobi/fakhrirobi.github.io/docs/001-Learning to Rank/hotel_ranking.md

 rf_pointwise.fit(X_train_relevance[ALL_FEATURES],y_train_relevance)
 ```

-    Training Linear Regression
-    Training Random Forest
-    building tree 1 of 100
-    building tree 2 of 100
-    building tree 3 of 100
-    building tree 4 of 100
-    building tree 5 of 100
-    building tree 6 of 100
-    building tree 7 of 100
-    building tree 8 of 100

-    [Parallel(n_jobs=-1)]: Using backend ThreadingBackend with 8 concurrent workers.

-    building tree 9 of 100
-    building tree 10 of 100
-    building tree 11 of 100
-    building tree 12 of 100
-    building tree 13 of 100
-    building tree 14 of 100
-    building tree 15 of 100
-    building tree 16 of 100
-    building tree 17 of 100
-    building tree 18 of 100
-    building tree 19 of 100
-    building tree 20 of 100
-    building tree 21 of 100
-    building tree 22 of 100
-    building tree 23 of 100
-    building tree 24 of 100

-    [Parallel(n_jobs=-1)]: Done  16 tasks      | elapsed:   32.3s

-    building tree 25 of 100
-    building tree 26 of 100
-    building tree 27 of 100
-    building tree 28 of 100
-    building tree 29 of 100
-    building tree 30 of 100
-    building tree 31 of 100
-    building tree 32 of 100
-    building tree 33 of 100
-    building tree 34 of 100
-    building tree 35 of 100
-    building tree 36 of 100
-    building tree 37 of 100
-    building tree 38 of 100
-    building tree 39 of 100
-    building tree 40 of 100
-    building tree 41 of 100
-    building tree 42 of 100
-    building tree 43 of 100
-    building tree 44 of 100
-    building tree 45 of 100
-    building tree 46 of 100
-    building tree 47 of 100
-    building tree 48 of 100
-    building tree 49 of 100
-    building tree 50 of 100
-    building tree 51 of 100
-    building tree 52 of 100
-    building tree 53 of 100
-    building tree 54 of 100
-    building tree 55 of 100
-    building tree 56 of 100
-    building tree 57 of 100
-    building tree 58 of 100
-    building tree 59 of 100
-    building tree 60 of 100
-    building tree 61 of 100
-    building tree 62 of 100
-    building tree 63 of 100
-    building tree 64 of 100
-    building tree 65 of 100
-    building tree 66 of 100
-    building tree 67 of 100
-    building tree 68 of 100
-    building tree 69 of 100
-    building tree 70 of 100
-    building tree 71 of 100
-    building tree 72 of 100
-    building tree 73 of 100
-    building tree 74 of 100
-    building tree 75 of 100
-    building tree 76 of 100
-    building tree 77 of 100
-    building tree 78 of 100
-    building tree 79 of 100
-    building tree 80 of 100
-    building tree 81 of 100
-    building tree 82 of 100
-    building tree 83 of 100
-    building tree 84 of 100
-    building tree 85 of 100
-    building tree 86 of 100
-    building tree 87 of 100
-    building tree 88 of 100
-    building tree 89 of 100
-    building tree 90 of 100
-    building tree 91 of 100
-    building tree 92 of 100
-    building tree 93 of 100
-    building tree 94 of 100
-    building tree 95 of 100
-    building tree 96 of 100
-    building tree 97 of 100
-    building tree 98 of 100
-    building tree 99 of 100
-    building tree 100 of 100

-    [Parallel(n_jobs=-1)]: Done 100 out of 100 | elapsed:  3.4min finished
+???+ note "Show Code Output"

+    - Training Linear Regression
+    - Training Random Forest
+    - building tree 1 of 100
+    - building tree 2 of 100
+    - building tree 3 of 100
+    - building tree 4 of 100
+    - building tree 5 of 100
+    - building tree 6 of 100
+    - building tree 7 of 100
+    - building tree 8 of 100
+    - [Parallel(n_jobs=-1)]: Using backend ThreadingBackend with 8 concurrent workers.
+    - building tree 9 of 100
+    - building tree 10 of 100
+    - building tree 11 of 100
+    - building tree 12 of 100
+    - building tree 13 of 100
+    - building tree 14 of 100
+    - building tree 15 of 100
+    - building tree 16 of 100
+    - building tree 17 of 100
+    - building tree 18 of 100
+    - building tree 19 of 100
+    - building tree 20 of 100
+    - building tree 21 of 100
+    - building tree 22 of 100
+    - building tree 23 of 100
+    - building tree 24 of 100
+    - [Parallel(n_jobs=-1)]: Done  16 tasks      | elapsed:   32.3s
+    - building tree 25 of 100
+    - building tree 26 of 100
+    - building tree 27 of 100
+    - building tree 28 of 100
+    - building tree 29 of 100
+    - building tree 30 of 100
+    - building tree 31 of 100
+    - building tree 32 of 100
+    - building tree 33 of 100
+    - building tree 34 of 100
+    - building tree 35 of 100
+    - building tree 36 of 100
+    - building tree 37 of 100
+    - building tree 38 of 100
+    - building tree 39 of 100
+    - building tree 40 of 100
+    - building tree 41 of 100
+    - building tree 42 of 100
+    - building tree 43 of 100
+    - building tree 44 of 100
+    - building tree 45 of 100
+    - building tree 46 of 100
+    - building tree 47 of 100
+    - building tree 48 of 100
+    - building tree 49 of 100
+    - building tree 50 of 100
+    - building tree 51 of 100
+    - building tree 52 of 100
+    - building tree 53 of 100
+    - building tree 54 of 100
+    - building tree 55 of 100
+    - building tree 56 of 100
+    - building tree 57 of 100
+    - building tree 58 of 100
+    - building tree 59 of 100
+    - building tree 60 of 100
+    - building tree 61 of 100
+    - building tree 62 of 100
+    - building tree 63 of 100
+    - building tree 64 of 100
+    - building tree 65 of 100
+    - building tree 66 of 100
+    - building tree 67 of 100
+    - building tree 68 of 100
+    - building tree 69 of 100
+    - building tree 70 of 100
+    - building tree 71 of 100
+    - building tree 72 of 100
+    - building tree 73 of 100
+    - building tree 74 of 100
+    - building tree 75 of 100
+    - building tree 76 of 100
+    - building tree 77 of 100
+    - building tree 78 of 100
+    - building tree 79 of 100
+    - building tree 80 of 100
+    - building tree 81 of 100
+    - building tree 82 of 100
+    - building tree 83 of 100
+    - building tree 84 of 100
+    - building tree 85 of 100
+    - building tree 86 of 100
+    - building tree 87 of 100
+    - building tree 88 of 100
+    - building tree 89 of 100
+    - building tree 90 of 100
+    - building tree 91 of 100
+    - building tree 92 of 100
+    - building tree 93 of 100
+    - building tree 94 of 100
+    - building tree 95 of 100
+    - building tree 96 of 100
+    - building tree 97 of 100
+    - building tree 98 of 100
+    - building tree 99 of 100
+    - building tree 100 of 100

+    - [Parallel(n_jobs=-1)]: Done 100 out of 100 | elapsed:  3.4min finished